tunapanda/TI-wp-content-theme/README.md

 * [Issue tracking](https://waffle.io/tunapanda/TI-wp-content-theme/)
 * [Metrics](https://www.dasheroo.com/reports/48fa1964f67d528a166fa6bc976f897d/public)

+## Plugins

+We are using these plugins

+* H5P
+* wp-h5p-xapi
+* remote-sync
+* tabby-responsive-tabs
+* profile-builder
+* logged-in-user-shortcode

 ## Setting up a local environment for hacking

 In order to participate in the developemnt, you need to have the following thigs set up on your computer: